 The Bon Air is made of polypropylene, which means it’s tough and light.
 Just the way I like my luggage.
 It comes with a pretty lethal looking TSA combination lock, so you don’t need to worry about buying a lock to fit it with.

 One really cool feature is the Bon Air is expandable, even in the cabin-size bag!
-So if you go on holidays and realise you bought too much, you can undo the extra zip and fit more stuff in there.
+So if you go on holiday and realise you bought too much, you can undo the extra zip and fit more stuff in there.
 Kind of like when you eat too much at the buffet and undo the top button of your jeans (the best feeling ever!).

-Another feature I really like is that both sides of the case are equally deep and both side have packing straps to secure your stuff with.
+Another feature I really like is that both sides of the case are equally deep and both sides have packing straps to secure your stuff with.
 Most cases come with only one set of packing straps, usually on the left side only.
 The Bon Air also has, on the right side, a zippy-bit that you can zip to secure your gear and two additional small zippy-pockets on the front to tuck your undies, loose products or cords into.

 I really like the amount of space the suitcase offers you and how functional it is.
 It makes it very useable and keeps all your gear safe and secure as you’re moving along.
 I would feel very comfortable checking this bag into the bottom of the plane with all my stuff in it.